michalpolic/camera_model_selection/README.md

 </p>

 # Motivation
 SfM pipelines use many parameters that are hard to set in practice.
 A crucial parameter to set is the camera model to be used.
-In fact, every geometrical solver is derived for one particular camera model and the nonextistence of automatic metod for model selection force the user to choose it.
+In fact, every geometrical solver is derived for one particular camera model and the nonextistence of automatic metod for model selection force the user to choose it manualy.

-* Using a too simple camera model may lead to under-fitting and inaccurate reconstruction and too complex model may lead to over-fitting the data and result in degeneracies.
+* Using a too simple camera model may lead to under-fitting and inaccurate reconstruction.
+* Using too complex model may lead to over-fitting the data and result in degeneracies.
 * The ultimate goal of a camera model selection method is to select a ”good” model where (i) all images are registered, (ii) the reprojection error is minimal, and (iii) the number of parameters is small.
-* This goal is very hard to reach in practice.
+This goal is very hard to reach in practice.

 # Contribution
-We present a
-* comparison of standard, robust, and geometrical information criteria on the importatnt task of radial distortion model selection.
+We present extensive comparison of standard, robust, and geometrical information criteria on the importatnt task of radial distortion model selection.

-Motivated by the poor performance of these state-of-the-art approaches we present a new way to
+We present a new way to
-* Select the camera model leading to the most accurate reconstruction, e.g., the most accurate camera poses and positions of points in 3D
-* Significantly increase in the reconstruction quality as well as speedup of the reconstruction process
+* Significantly increase in the reconstruction quality as well as speedup of the reconstruction process by automatic camera selection
 * Evaluate the quality of the scene by Accuracy-based Criterion (AC)
 * Propose model Selection method (ACS) and fine tuned learned LACS method for radial distortion selection

 ## The idea
+Select the camera model leading to the most accurate reconstruction, e.g., the most accurate camera poses and positions of points in 3D.

 If a device ( e.g. a smartphone) with two RS cameras moves, the images contain distortions.
 In current devices the cameras both use identical readout directions, which causes the distortions to look identical.

 <p align="center">